hazard-10/LivePortrait/readme.md

 In addition, **DiffPoseTalk** introduces an approach to speech-driven, stylistic 3D facial animation and head pose generation using diffusion models.
 The framework employs a style encoder that extracts stylistic features from reference videos, enabling the generation of diverse animations beyond the limitations of traditional one-hot encoding.

 While these methods offer an impressive baseline, its application in dynamic, real-time settings necessitates further refinements to enhance synchronization and interactivity.
 By leveraging the strengths of both LivePortrait and DiffPoseTalk, this project introduces a novel system for real-time talking head generation, blending high-quality animation with real-time responsiveness and stylistic diversity.
-This project builds on LivePortrait and DiffPoseTalk by addressing these challenges and expanding its capabilities to better meet the demands of real-time systems.
-The work presented here ensures that the resulting animations not only maintain visual quality but also operate at speeds suitable for interactive applications, such as virtual avatars, telepresence systems, and digital content creation.

 ---